Robin0206/FolderEncryptorGo/README.md

-In addition to the encryption it also generates a table with the old filename, the new randomly generated filename, the used nonce, the used salt and the Message Authentication Code and encrypts it with ChaCha20-Poly1305.
+In addition to the encryption it also generates a table with the old filename, the new randomly generated filename, the used nonce, the used salt and the Message Authentication Code.
+The table also gets encrypted for obfuscation with ChaCha20-Poly1305.

 If the Poly1305 check fails, the program stops to prevent destroying the files with the wrong password.